Consider the words “city life” for a moment and come up with five adjectives to describe it.

 So who’s in charge of all this?

-The new mayor has pledged to maintain the focus on sustainability and climate change.
-That means the developments in this post will be seen through and there should be positive change too, from a similar point of view.
+She was replaced by the current left-wing mayor Jaume Collboni in 2023, who is maintaining the focus on sustainability and climate change.
+The developments from the previous administration are being seen through and there is plenty of positive change too, from a similar point of view.

 2024 State of Emergency due to drought

 In early 2024 Barcelona, and also many parts of Catalonia, entered the first of three phases of a State of Emergency, due to drought.
-It’s a worry for a city that is heavily invested in its startup ecosystem and tourism, both of which will be impacted by dwindling water.
+It’s a worry for a city that is heavily invested in its startup ecosystem and tourism, both of which would be impacted by dwindling water.

 Tourism could be hit especially hard: swimming pools may have to close in future phases and visitors (who consume way more water than residents, statistically) could have restrictions on the amount of water they can use.
 Less fun means fewer folk coming.

-Watch this space, we’ll report back soon, when the city is likely to enter further Phases.
+Watch this space, we’ll report back soon.

 A final observation